Resumes and Cover Letters

 - Month and year granted or Expected Graduation month and year

-- Optional: Relevant Coursework (Other common titles: Relevant Courses, Computer Courses, etc.) is commonly found within the Education section.
-Usually any courses level 200 or higher that are specific to the position/career field or departmental concentrations are included.
+- Optional: Relevant Coursework (Other common titles: Relevant Courses, Related Courses, etc.) is sometimes found within the Education section.
+Usually any courses level 200 or higher that are specific to the position/career field or departmental concentrations are included; foundational courses do not need to be listed.

 - Optional: Certifications, teaching endorsements, or honors